DysonMa/MTS-Data-Transformer/README.md

 10. open `datas.xlsx`, you will see all the processed data, including the compressive strength, Elastic modulus and the loading history of each specimens.

+## Release Note

+- v0.1.0
+  - poor design without OOP class
+- v0.2.0
+  - Finish codes and ui with better design
+- v0.2.1
+  - use pyinstaller to package codes
+- v0.2.2
+  - add `initialize.bat` and `run.bat` to solve the problem of exe file errors on different computer systems

 ## Contact

 Feel free to contact me if needed